-- Starting in the spring of 2017, students from any Camas middle school may also pursue enrollment at the Project-Based Learning High School by submitting an interest form.
+- Students from any Camas middle school may also pursue enrollment in our project-based learning program at Discovery High School by submitting an interest form.

 Family Choice allows any student who resides outside the district may apply to attend a school in the district.

-The district will consider all applications for non-resident attendance equally, based upon the following standards:
+The district will consider all applications for non-resident attendance equally, based on the following standards: